Boko, Kamrup: Places of interest

+Parvati Pahar :- Notable historical sites of South Kamrup is The famous shrine of the temple of Maa Parvati Devi in Boko Parbati Hills.
+Located about four kilometres northwest of Boko city, this heritage Parbati hill gathers lakhs of devotees on the day of Sot-Bahagar Sankranti and on the day of Goru Bihu.
+Located at an altitude of about 1500 feet above the plains.
+Devotees climb the hill along the road and look for the blessings of Maa Parvati.

-Satras at Boko include Bhalukghata Satra, Haripur Satra and Chamaria Satra.
+Satras :- Satras at Boko include Bhalukghata Satra, Haripur Satra and Chamaria Satra.
 Among them, Chamaria Satra is the oldest and largest.
 Sri Sri Bar Vishnu Than, Chamaria Satra located at Chamaria is known to be one of the oldest satras in Assam, while the Chamaria satra was established in 1588.This well-known satra is situated about 22 km from town.

 A number of picnic areas are nearby, such as:

 1).
-Hahim:-It is full of lush greenery.
-It has all the fine qualities required for it to be called an ideal picnic spot.
-But most people may not know that the spot which is considered to be an ideal picnic spot in the day time has an eerie dark side to it in the night time.
-The Hahim picnic spot is a natural and quiet place for people to go with friends and families and enjoy the silent stream.
+Hahim:-The Hahim Picnic Spot is located at juncture of Assam, Arunachal Pradesh, Bhutan on the foothills of Meghalaya.
+This beautiful scenic spot attracts a major chunk of crowd and is considered as one of the most popular picnic spots in Assam.
+Hahim is a less populated village in Assam with very few people residing here.
+Furthermore that makes this place even more attractive as it is unhindered by human intervention and therefore the natural beauty here exudes even more.

 2).
 Lampi:-a hamlet cradled in the hilly terrains of Assam bordering Meghalaya, a neighbouring state.
-Surrounded by hills where the humming of cascading streams fills the silence, Lampi is yet to witness the boons and banes of a modern life.
+Surrounded by hills where the humming of cascading streams fills the silence, Lampi/ Langpih is yet to witness the boons and banes of a modern life.
 So pollution, thankfully, is absent.
 But also absent are the basic amenities like health services, schools, electricity, good cooking fuel, sanitation and nutrition that deprive its residents of the rights which are constitutionally guaranteed to them.

-With a population of about eleven thousand, mostly Nepalis and Khasis, Lampi falls under the Boko subdivision of Kamrup district in Assam.
+With a population of about eleven thousand, mostly Nepalis and Khasis, Lampi/Langpih falls under the Boko subdivision of Kamrup district in Assam.
 Agriculture and livestock rearing continue to be the mainstay of its people.